By Paul Bolden, Commander of the 9th Coast Guard District, Central Region, Division 16

 9) Create a spare parts and additional items list and fill it.
 Consider such items as spare navigation light bulbs, extra set of keys, flashlight, binoculars, alternator belts, spark plugs, oil, extra drain plug, gear lube, sunglasses, sunscreen and so forth.

 10) Sign up for a safe boating class.

-This list should help you to get started with things that you can do before you put your boat in the water.
+This list should help you to get started with things that you can do before you put your boat into the water.
 A kind of pre-start if you will.
-Over the next couple of issues, we will continue to get you Ship Shape for this year’s boating season on the islands.
+Over the next couple of issues we will continue to get PIB mariners Ship Shape for this years boating season.

 The previous piece is published in this month’s Put-in-Bay Gazette.
 The Gazette has been producing incredible independent Put-in-Bay island news for over 40 years.
 If you have any interest at all in what is happening on South Bass Island, we urge you strongly to subscribe to the Put-in-Bay Gazette.
 One-year online subscriptions are only $15, and print subscriptions are available as well.
 To subscribe please click here.